Im-Rises/space_invaders_arcade_emulator/README.md

 ## Description

-Space Invaders arcade game emulator in development made in Rust.
+Space Invaders arcade game emulator in development made in Rust with SDL2 and SDL2_mixer.

 Complete Emulator of the Intel 8080, the app is implemented to run the Space Invaders Arcade game.